fleur-audrey/Guess-My-Number/README.md

 Player will be offered the possibility to receive a hint after the free guesses are finished.
 There are a three guesses available after every three guesses from the player.
 The hints increase in points; the first hint is 5 points, the second hint is 10 points and the third IS 15 points.

 # Command
-After each game, player can choose to play again Player can end the game anytime by typing it "STOP"
+After each game, player can choose to play again.
+Player can end the game anytime by typing it "STOP"